Workshops for Parents

 - Child Care Aware Parent Network

-- Hofstra University Marriage & Family Therapy Clinic at the Saltzman Community Services Center
+- Hofstra University, Joan and Arnold Saltzman Community Services Center

 - Long Island Children's Museum